Columban College: History

 The institution was first known as Naval Reservation Junior College during the 1950s when it was operated by the Joben Admana family.
-In 1961 administration of the school was passed on by the Joben Admana Family to the Columban Fathers.
+In 1961 administration of the school was passed on by the Joseph Docena Family to the Columban Fathers.

 The first director of Columban College was Rev. Thomas L. Convery SSC with Rev. Fr.
 Paul O'Malley SSC as his assistant.
 Columban Sisters were assigned in 1962 to assist in the administrative and teaching workloads in the school.
 During the same year, the Parish of St. Columban was inaugurated with Fr.
 O'Malley as its parish priest.
 In 1965, Fr.
 Convery was succeeded by Rev. William F. Sullivan, SSC as school director.
 Rev. Fr.
 John Curry, SSC took over in 1971, followed by Rev. Fr.
 Edward McKenna from 1973 to 1975.
 From 1976 to 1982, Rev. Fr.
 Richard Cannon SSC was the school director.
 He was succeeded by Rev. Fr.
 Vincent Lyons from 1982 to 1983.
 In 1983, the administration of the college was handed over by the Columban Fathers to the Vincentian Fathers.
 Rev. Fr.
 Constancio Gan was appointed school director.

 The Daughters of Charity took over when the contract of the Vincentians expired in 1989.
 Sr. Stella Real D.C. was appointed school directress.

 In 1993, the Roman Catholic Diocese of Iba took over the operation of Columban College.
 Most Reverend Deogracias Iniquez Jr. bishop of the Diocese of Iba, as head of the diocesan schools, took over the administration of Columban College.
 Like in any diocesan school, the director of an institution comes from the diocesan clergy assigned in the diocese in Iba.

 Bishop Daniel O. Presto (Rev. Fr.
 Daniel O. Presto back then) was appointed as school director in 1993 and later became the first school president until October 2005.
 He was succeeded by Rev. Fr.
 Roland M. Almo and then by Very Rev. Msgr.
 Crisostomo A. Cacho, until June 16, 2020, as the school president.
 Then Rev. Fr.
 Raymann G. Catindig was assigned as school president on June 17, 2020.